 - Skincare expert Julie Lindh swears by face exercises.
 She considers “working out” facial muscles similar to working out any other muscle.
-Basically, the more you do it, the tighter they get, the better you look This translates to a naturally toned face.
+Basically, the more you do it, the tighter they get, the better you look.
+It’s a nonsurigical, natural way to achieve a facelfit.

 - Dr. Jessica Wu, a dermatologist with a private practice in L.A., also tells her clients that stretching and “exercising” your face leads to greater blood circulation.
-Especially in those areas leading to smoother skin.
-Rosy, youthful cheeks come from antioxidants rising to the surface of your skin.
-And this is one of the many effects of greater blood circulation in your face.
+When there’s greater blood circulation in your face, antioxidants rise to the surface of your skin.
+This creates rosy, youthful cheeks.

 Clinical Studies (What’s Most Important)

 It’s no secret that most anti-aging remedies are total bunk.
-Not only are they often overly-expensive, but there just simply has not been enough studies to verify most of them.
+Not only are they often overly-expensive, but there have simply not been enough studies to verify most of them.
 Face exercises, however,

 - A 2018 study conducted at Northwestern concluded face yoga and/or exercises can indeed lift the cheeks and create a more youthful appearance.
 The lead researcher of the study, Murad Alam documented participants—middle-aged women aged 40 to 65—having more youthful, toned faces in just 20 weeks.
 They, on average, looked three years younger.
 The results of the study was a confirmation of a similar study at Northwestern in 2012.
 Like the 2018 study, this which also yielded the same positive conclusion.